AtlasOfLivingAustralia/science/README.md

 This is a working repository for R code produced by the ALA Science & Decision Support Team.
 The team consists of:

 - Martin Westgate (Team Lead)
-- Matilda Stevenson
-- Shawan Chowdhury
+- Jenna Wraith
 - Dax Kellie
+- Jess Fenker
+- Olivia Torresan
+- Shandiya Balasubramaniam
-- Jenna Wraith (c/o EcoCommons)
+- Amanda Buyan (c/o EcoCommons)

 ## Folder structure
 The repo stores two main types of outputs: